 The control structure operations can be controlled with passwords.
+Each password is shared by two consecutive control structures, that is, the first two control structures share the first password, the next two control structures share the second password, and so on.
 As a default, no passwords exist for the structures.
 Any four character ASCII string can be used as a password.
-The password string "\\\\" with four asterisks, that is ASCII code 42, indicates that a password is not used.
+The password string "" with four asterisks, that is ASCII code 42, indicates that a password is not used.